Geiranger

 Name

 The Old Norse form of the name was Script error: No such module "Lang"..
-The suffix Template:Wikt-lang (which means "fjord") is a common element in Norwegian place names (such as Hardanger and Varanger).[5][6]
+The suffix Template:Wikt-lang (which can mean "fjord") is a common element in Norwegian place names (such as Hardanger and Varanger).[5][6]
 The first element could be the plural genitive of the Old Norse word Template:Wikt-lang (which means "a piece of land" or "a field in a mountain side") which is related to the Middle English word Template:Wikt-lang (meaning a "spear-shaped piece of land").
 This would then refer to the several small farms and fields lying in the steep mountain sides around the fjord (such as Knivsflå and Skageflå).

 Tourism